HardikTIET/student-score-predictor-streamlit/README.md

 * Interactive web form for inputting student data using sliders, dropdowns, and number inputs.
 * Predicts numerical exam scores based on the provided inputs.
 * Applies necessary preprocessing and feature engineering consistent with model training.
-* Clips the final predicted score to a realistic range (15-100).
-* Provides a simple interpretation of the predicted score range.
 * Utilizes a pre-trained CatBoost model loaded from saved artifacts.
 * Features a simple, clean UI with a light green background.